ppln/coursera-dataproducts-project/README.md

 # Coursera Developing Data Products Project - World Development Indicators

 This Shiny App try to visualize world development informations.
+The Development Indicators dataset has 20 types of indicators, like "GDP growth", "Population", "Internet users" etc. You can select a indicator and your preferred countries to view the development trends, and do some comparison.

 Dataset is from http://databank.worldbank.org/data/home.aspx DataBank is an analysis and visualisation tool that contains collections of time series data on variety of topics.